 Also related to power production is power consumption.
 If you are buying a fan to cut down on cooling costs or to supplement an existing cooling system, you’ll want to note how much power the fan is going to use in relation to how much airflow it will create.
 Ideally, you want more airflow generated per amp used.
 Some fan models specifically take power usage into account.
 Phoenix air movers are a prime example of energy-conscious products.
 Two of their water damage restoration fans–the Phoenix Centrifugal Air Mover and Phoenix Centrifugal Air Mover PRO–have the highest airflow per amp used in a centrifugal design.

 No matter whether the fan is for your bedroom or your warehouse, you’ll want certain features to best fit your usage.
 One of the more standard options is oscillation: does the fan need to sweep airflow across the room or focus it on a certain spot?
-Some fans even give you the choice of different oscillation patterns or speeds, such as the Soleus FS2-40R-32 16-Inch Pedestal Fan, which oscillates in a figure 8 pattern at three speeds.
+Some fans even give you the choice of different oscillation patterns or speeds.
 Other features to consider include programmable timers, adjustable airflow direction, mobility, user-friendliness of controls, remote control access, low noise output, multiple fan speeds, and power options.

 Different fans can provide very different features, so your best bet is to examine several models and decide which seems most appropriate for you.
-For example, the Sunpentown FSQQ Dual Fan has not one, but two separate fans, both of which are adjustable.
 The Vornado Flippi V Fan can be folded down for a sleek minimalist look when it's turned off.
 The Dri-Eaz Ace TurboDryer can be positioned in seven different ways and stacked for usage and storage.